ByteCraft404/ByteCraft404/README.md

 > *"Silence teaches me logic.
 Curiosity makes me code"*

 ### ✍️ Dev Quote I Stand By
 >"Code isn’t written to impress it’s built to disrupt.
-Think like a scientist, build like an engineer.
-A data scientist doesn’t just seek answers  they question reality.
-A Docker developer doesn’t just build they package resilience.
-Train the model, containerize the mission, and deploy like survival depends on it  because sometimes, it does.
-There’s no luxury of guessing  everything is learned from data.
+Think like a scientist, build like an engineer.work like survival depends on it  because sometimes, it does.
+There’s no luxury of guessing,  everything is learned from data.
 No time is wasted configuring chaos  it’s orchestrated.
 Code isn’t just a tool it’s a ticket.
 Stay lean, stay sharp, and never ship untested.
 And in this world of bugs, delays, and doubts ship anyway."
 > <sub>– Nyamweya John</sub>

 ### ✍️ Random Dev Quote